file9.ai

 Government

-Brazil operates as a federal presidential republic, with the capital located in Brasília.
-The current president is Luiz Inácio LULA da Silva, having assumed office on January 1, 2023.
+Brazil functions as a federal presidential republic, with a constitution ratified in 1988.
+The capital is Brasília, established in 1960.
+The executive branch is led by President Luiz Inácio LULA da Silva, who took office on January 1, 2023.
+The National Congress is bicameral, consisting of the Chamber of Deputies and the Federal Senate.

-• Voting is compulsory for citizens aged 18 to 70.
+• Voting: Compulsory for citizens aged 18 to 70; voluntary for those aged 16-18.

 Military and Security